DevRel-Foundation/.github/profile/README.md

     <strong>How do I join a Working Group?</strong>
   </summary><br />

   Submissions for cohort 1 of the working groups were completed on November 14, 2024.
-Please follow our communication channels for updates on Cohort 2.
+Please follow our communication channels for updates on cohort 2.
   </details>
 <details>
   <summary>